sowmyan592/Products_Site/README.md

 1. If you are running the Project Please run it through controller which is Home Controller
 2. For the Queries of the DB As please run the below commands

+Please check the Entity Frame work whether it is connection done or not , if not Follow these steps

+-=-Right Click on Project Click on Add and then click on ADO.NET Entity Data Model
+---Provide the Model Name and click on Ok.
+---Click on EFDesigner from data and clcik on next
+---Provide the connection name or else create new connection  and provide server name and credentials of the authentiacation if needed
+---Now select the database and check the test connection and click on Okay
+---Select the Tables of ProductDetails and RegiterUser

+-->SQL

+Create the database of name test
+CREATE DATABASE test

 CREATE TABLE [dbo].[RegisterUser](
 	[Id] [int] IDENTITY(1,1) NOT NULL primary key, [FirstName] [varchar](100) NOT NULL,